pk-pranshu/react-simple-login/README.md

 ## Description

 A simple app that uses React, Redux and React-router to create an login page.
 Please use the following credentials: -
-`username: 'macintosh@xyz.com'`
+`username: macintosh@xyz.com`
-`password: 'mojave'`on the login page.
+`password: mojave`on the login page.
 On a successful login it should take you to the home page.

 ## Getting Started